obo-spi/react-context-oidc/doc/API.md

 When the user is connected, Api Context Consummer `AuthenticationConsumer` provide props and functions :

-- _oidcUser_ : Object for the currently authenticated user returned by oidc Client
+- _oidcUser_ : Object for the currently authenticated user returned by oidc Client (see [oidc client Wiki](https://github.com/IdentityModel/oidc-client-js/wiki#user))
 - _login_ : Function without parameter that launch the redirect authentication
 - _logout_ : Function without function that launch te redirect logout